Joseph de Maistre: Legacy and reputation

-Politics
+Political thought

 Together with the Anglo-Irish statesman and philosopher Edmund Burke, Maistre is commonly regarded as one of the founders of European conservatism.
 Maistre exerted a powerful influence on the Spanish political thinker Juan Donoso Cortés, the French royalist Charles Maurras and his nationalist movement Action Française as well as the German philosopher of law Carl Schmitt.

 However, according to Carolina Armenteros, who has written four books about Maistre, his writings influenced not only conservative political thinkers but also the utopian socialists.
-Early sociologists such as Auguste Comte and Henri de Saint-Simon explicitly acknowledged the influence of Maistre on their own thinking about the sources of social cohesion and political authority.
+Early sociologists such as Auguste Comte and Henri de Saint-Simon explicitly acknowledged the influence of Maistre on their own thinking about the sources of social cohesion, legitimacy and political authority.

 Maistre has been criticized by classical liberals.
 Literary critic Émile Faguet described Maistre as "a fierce absolutist, a furious theocrat, an intransigent legitimist, apostle of a monstrous trinity composed of pope, king and hangman, always and everywhere the champion of the hardest, narrowest and most inflexible dogmatism, a dark figure out of the Middle Ages, part learned doctor, part inquisitor, part executioner".
-Political historian Isaiah Berlin considered Maistre a forerunner to the 20th-century movement of fascism, claiming that Maistre knew the self-destructive impulses in human nature and intended to exploit them.
-However, Italian fascism openly rejected Maistre's reactionary conservatism.
+Political historian Isaiah Berlin regarded Maistre as a proto-fascist in certain respects, arguing that he saw human society as dependent on the recognition and channelling of irrational and destructive impulses by governing elites.
+Nevertheless, Italian fascism openly rejected Maistre's reactionary conservatism.

+Isaiah Berlin regarded Maistre as "the most brilliant and the most polemical of the critics of the philosophy that underlay the French Revolution" pointing to the modernity of much of his thinking.
+He also put him as one of the more important thinkers within the Counter-Enlightenment.